Our Terms of Travel will apply to your ferry travel for tickets purchased on board and through our e commerce site. Please read them carefully.

 No automated decision making is used in providing this service.

-When you provide information to the Council, you will have the following rights: · to lodge a complaint with the Information Commissioner’s Office (www.ico.org.uk)
+· to withdraw consent at any time, where the legal basis specified above is consent · to lodge a complaint with the Information Commissioner’s Office (www.ico.org.uk)

 · to request access to your personal data